What Are the Average Savings After Installing a Programmable Thermostat?

 How to Set Up a Programmable Thermostat

-The ability to program setback periods while you’re away or sleeping makes it easier to save energy with a programmable thermostat.
-Finalize the settings you want at the start of the season.
-While you can choose the times and temperatures that work best for your family’s needs, here’s how the average weekday schedule might look:
+The capability to schedule setback periods while you’re gone or sleeping makes it simpler to save energy with a programmable thermostat.
+Establish the settings you prefer at the start of the season.
+While you can determine the times and temperatures that work best for your family’s needs, here’s how an ordinary weekday schedule might work:

 • Sleep at 10:30 pm: Program the thermostat to the nighttime temperature around 30 minutes before bed.
-This nighttime setting should be about 65 degrees in the winter and 80 degrees in the summer.
+This nighttime setting should be around 65 degrees in the winter and 80 degrees in the summer.

 Getting Maximum Savings from a Programmable Thermostat